The Reputation – State of the Nation · 2026

 • 20,061 UK estate agent offices — the full universe of branded UK estate agent offices.

-• 7,257 brand × postcode-area matches — joining brand to TwentyEA's per-area market share.
+• 7,257 brand × postcode-area matches — joining brand to per-area market share in the underlying transaction dataset.

 • All UK postcode areas — England, Scotland, Wales and Northern Ireland.